Published on my one year “a-knee-versary” of my first knee replacement surgery…

 That day when I met Dr. X in the white-tiled exam room I enthusiastically told him about all the things I’d tried to help my knees, my history, my motivation to get the surgery, all while he bent and measured my knees, watched me walk down the hall, and looked at my x-rays.
 I hoped I would get a surgery date soon, and maybe I could even convince him to do both my knees at once.
 I knew people who’d had that and done well.
 I wanted to get back to living an active life as soon as possible.

 Dr. X had another idea.

 He told me that the risks of operating on overweight patients go up “exponentially” over a certain BMI.
-There are risks of complications during surgery, and risks of infection afterwards, up to 10-15% in “obese” patients.
+He talked about the risks of complications during surgery, and risks of infection afterwards, up to 10-15% in “obese” patients.
 [These were the statistics I was quoted, however, other surgeons and other studies dispute these numbers.]
 He suggested bariatric surgery to lose weight.

 Yes, the reality is that I’m fat.
 The medical community classifies me by the ugly term “morbidly obese.”
 I have experienced weight-cycling and have had an eating disorder for most of my life.
 Bariatric surgery has been suggested to me by doctors, friends and even strangers, and I admit I nosedive into shame whenever it comes up.
 I am adamantly opposed to that surgery, for many reasons.
 Most importantly, I know it wouldn’t work for me because of my eating disorder.

-After I explained to him that I was in ED treatment, he nodded and told me in his deadpan voice that he was not going to schedule me for surgery.
+After I explained to him that I was in ED treatment, he nodded and told me in his deadpan voice that he was not going to schedule me for my knee surgery.
 My heart plummeted — I hadn’t expected this.
 He said, “I’m not saying I won’t do the surgery, but I want you to go away and work on your health for 3 months.”